Geometric adaptive Monte Carlo in random environment: Discussion

 MCMC algorithms that exploit geometric information about the posterior shape are likely to be more efficient in terms of the absolute number of model evaluations.
 Manifold MCMC methods could make it practical to generate posterior samples with increased effective sample sizes.
 Unfortunately, computing partial derivatives for every proposal, as required for MMALA or SMMALA, would be extremely expensive.

 GAMC algorithms have the potential to significantly reduce the number of gradient and Hessian evaluations, and are thus expected to accelerate computations by over an order of magnitude relative to SMMALA for expensive models.
 Exploring ways of injecting local geometric information in adaptive or other non-geometric MCMC methods promises to make manifold MCMC more amenable to realistic applications.

-Costly models often give rise to multi-modal target densities representing intricate dependencies among parameters.
-Sampling methods may be embedded in a population MCMC framework to allow better exploration of and convergence to challenging targets (\cite{gir_cal__rie}).
-Along these lines, future research may use GAMC in place of SMMALA within a population MCMC scheme to perform inference on expensive models involving systems of differential equations.

-An alternative line of future research may use random proposal kernels to generate a single chain while exploiting the random environment to perform tempering, instead of generating multiple chains to perform parallel tempering.

-More generally, GAMC opens up possible avenues of methodological research for building proposal mechanisms based on random proposal kernels.
+GAMC opens up possible avenues of methodological research for building proposal mechanisms based on random proposal kernels.